Medical expert of the article

 - variable mental retardation;

-- EEG changes, including slow peak-wave activity.
+- EEG changes, including slow spike-wave activity.

 Febrile epileptic seizures

-Benign epilepsy of childhood with central-temporal peaks
+Benign epilepsy of childhood with central temporal peaks

 Juvenile myoclonic epilepsy